What is the Public Workforce System?

 - Enhance the capacity and performance of the workforce development system;

 - Align and improve employment, training, and education programs, and

 - Promote economic growth.

-The Missouri Division of Workforce Development (DWD) serves as the state agency that administers the federal Workforce Innovation and Opportunity Act (WIOA).
-As the administering agency, DWD provides:
+The Missouri Office of Workforce Development (OWD) serves as the state agency that administers the federal Workforce Innovation and Opportunity Act (WIOA).
+As the administering agency, OWD provides:

 - State Workforce Development Board staff support

 - Local programmatic and financial monitoring